 Ingredients Needed

-Yes, the ingredient list to make this homemade applesauce recipe is very short!
-It’s also incredibly easy to make too!
+Yes, the ingredient list for this no-sugar-added homemade applesauce recipe is very short!
+It’s also incredibly easy to make, too!

 • Cortland Apples.
 You’ll need 4 pounds of Cortland apples.
 That’s the amount that worked perfectly with my 10.5-quart stockpot.
 You can go for more apples if you have a deeper stockpot to cook them in.